 Deep-fried pieces of chicken served with sweet and sour sauce?
 Sounds like exactly the kind of Chinese food the English can’t get enough of!
 Not surprisingly, it’s believed that this dish originated in the West, with Chinese restaurants adapting their traditional dishes to suit the palates of their new audience.

-This old English favourite is a hearty minced lamb and vegetable dish topped with mashed potato.
-Most popular during the winter months and served with peas, it's not to be confused with Cottage pie, which is a similar dish made from beef.
+This old British national dish is a hearty minced lamb and vegetable dish topped with mashed potato.
+Most popular during the winter months and served with peas, it’s not to be confused with Cottage pie, which is a similar dish made from beef.